fabilab/iplotx/README.md

 ## Gallery
 See [gallery](https://iplotx.readthedocs.io/en/latest/gallery/index.html).

-## Roadmap
+## Features
-- Plot networks from igraph and networkx interchangeably, using matplotlib as a backend. ✅
+- Plot networks from multiple libraries including networkx and igraph, using matplotlib as a backend. ✅
+- Plot trees from multiple libraries such as cogent3, ETE4, skbio, and biopython. ✅
+- Flexible yet easy styling, including an internal library of styles ✅
-- Support interactive plotting, e.g. zooming and panning after the plot is created. ✅
+- Interactive plotting, e.g. zooming and panning after the plot is created. ✅
-- Support storing the plot to disk thanks to the many matplotlib backends (SVG, PNG, PDF, etc.). ✅
+- Store the plot to disk thanks to the many matplotlib backends (SVG, PNG, PDF, etc.). ✅
-- Support flexible yet easy styling. ✅
 - Efficient plotting of large graphs using matplotlib's collection functionality. ✅
-- Support editing plotting elements after the plot is created, e.g. changing node colors, labels, etc. ✅
+- Edit plotting elements after the plot is created, e.g. changing node colors, labels, etc. ✅
-- Support animations, e.g. showing the evolution of a network over time. ✅
+- Animations, e.g. showing the evolution of a network over time. ✅
-- Support mouse interaction, e.g. hovering over or clicking on nodes and edges to get information about them. ✅
+- Mouse and keyboard interaction, e.g. hovering over or clicking on nodes and edges to get information about them. ✅
-- Support trees from special libraries such as ete3, biopython, etc. This will need a dedicated function and layouting. ✅
+- Node clustering and covers, e.g. showing communities in a network. ✅
+- Choice of tree layouts and orientations. ✅
+- Tree-specific options: cascades, subtree styling, split edges, etc. ✅
-- Support uni- and bi-directional communication between graph object and plot object.🏗️
+- (WIP) Support uni- and bi-directional communication between graph object and plot object.🏗️

-**NOTE:** The last item can probably be achieved already by using `matplotlib`'s existing callback functionality.
-It is currently untested, but if you manage to get it to work on your graph let me know and I'll add it to the examples (with credit).

 ## Authors
 Fabio Zanini (https://fabilab.org)